 Ordinance (2016-06-07-1212) was adopted to implement the increase in sales tax and establishes the requirement for a Citizens’ Advisory Committee.
 The ordinance requires the Committee to meet at least annually, and make recommendations regarding expenditures to the City Council.

 The seven-member Committee is appointed by the City Council.
 Each Councilmember makes an appointment.
 The Committee Members serve for a period of two-years.
-The following community members serve on the Committee:

 The Committee meets annually to review how much funding was generated by Strong Communities and how the funding was used.
 The Committee then makes recommendations to the Council and prepares an annual report for the City Council.